-Starting July, 2018, Tennessee Adoption Law is undergoing some serious changes.
+Starting July, 2018, Tennessee Adoption Law changed in significant ways.
 Some of these changes favor adopting parents, while others favor the natural parents.
 Consult with a family law adoption attorney about how these changes may affect you.

 Certainly the most significant change in Tennessee adoption Law is the definition of abandonment.
 Most private party adoptions focus on the legal ground of abandonment of the child by one or both natural parents.
 While current law requires the adopting parents to prove that the failure to visit or the failure to support is “willful”.
 This must be shown by clear and convincing evidence which is just barely below “beyond a reasonable doubt”.
 In contrast, the new law changes this standard.